 We looked for decent providers, but my dad wasn’t happy with any of them.
-My youngest sister, who had treated the family horribly since the death of our mom, raged loud enough so her jobless, unfaithful live-in boyfriend, (who I will now refer to as a scumbag), got the job of taking care of my 93 year old father.
-I disagreed vehemently since I’d seen him in action – he lied about everything, cheated on my sister, and hadn’t a job in almost four years.
-I urged my siblings not to hire him.
-I just knew that he would not only try to get my dad’s money, but that he would drug and kill him too.
+After my mom died, my evil little sister, who is an alcoholic and drug addict, turned against the family and began verbally abusing everyone in the family.
+But her rage got to my dad and so her free-loading, unfaithful live-in boyfriend, (scumbag), got the care-taker job. father.
+I knew that was a mistake, and argued vehemently against it.
+I’d seen him in action.
+He lied about everything, cheated on my sister, and hadn’t a job in almost four years.
+I knew that he would not only try to get my dad’s money, but that he would drug and kill him too.

-Scumbag had already tried to scam my dad out of $50,000, and had slept with another women at my brother’s house, when my sister wasn’t there.
-But hey, give him another shot – why not?
+Scumbag’s tried to scam my dad out of $50,000, and slept with another one of my dad’s care-givers.
+But hey, give him shot – why not?
 And guess what – it played out exactly as I thought it would.

-When some of my siblings went to visit my dad a month after scumbag’s attempt at employment after three years, the house was filthy, and scumbag, who claimed he was a gourmet chef, and would prepare healthy and delicious meals for my dad, who required a very low sodium diet, was feeding my dad high sodium frozen dinners!
+Some of my siblings went to visit my dad a month after scumbag’s attempt at employment.
+The house was filthy, and scumbag, who claimed he was a gourmet chef, and would prepare healthy and delicious meals for my dad, who required a very low sodium diet, was feeding my him high sodium frozen dinners!
 The result?
 My dad had to be hospitalized for THREE DAYS and scumbag couldn’t even take him.
 He called some of my dad’s friends to take him!!!

-Scumbag was allowed to hire someone to help him with my dad off so he could have two days a week off.
-He actually hired someone to take care of my dad four days a week (we found his calendar) while he went out and cavorted with his new Montana girlfriends.
+Scumbag hired someone to help him with my dad off so he could have two days a week off.
+His idea of have some days off?
+He hired a caretake for four days a week.
+That gave him plenty of time to go out with his new Montana girlfriends.
 In addition, the women he hired to co-caretake with him, was very attractive and apparently they had a little “fling” going on.
 As a bonus, he convinced my dad how evil all his children were and that all we wanted was his money.
 This was odd, since all of us are professionals and make plenty of our own money.

 He took his stupidly to the next level.